So You May Have Joy

 In the Bible, the word "joy" is used to express gladness, delight, happiness, and wellness.
 It is often accompanied by great rejoicing, like when the Wise Men saw the Star, they rejoiced with exceeding great joy; and when the Prodigal Son came home and his father said, "We had to celebrate and be glad because he was lost and is found."

-You are likely familiar with this kind of joy.
-When special moments happen, when what you've been waiting for comes to fruition, when the delightful surprises of life come along.
+You are likely familiar with this kind of joy: when special moments happen; when what you've been waiting for comes to fruition; when the delightful surprises of life come along.
 You don't need someone to say, "Be filled with joy!"
 It just happens.
 We enjoy happy moments and things that make us glad because as human beings, it's what our hearts are made for.

 But in day-to-day life of routine, work, activities, and relationships, joy is often lost; or it's there, but more as an afterthought.
 It's easy to forget why we're doing what we're doing.
 It's easy to forget life is supposed to be happy and good.
 It's easy to get bogged down by problems, relationships that aren't great, and work that seems pointless or frustrating.

-When Jesus called His disciples to a life of following Him, He made something very clear.
-His primary message was "Repent, for the kingdom of heaven is near"; He was calling them to rethink everything they thought they knew, and in His first recorded sermon, He said, "Blessed (Happy) are the poor in spirit, for theirs is the kingdom of heaven."
+When Jesus called His disciples to a life of following Him, He made something very clear: His primary message was "Repent, for the kingdom of heaven is near."; He was calling them to rethink everything they thought they knew, and in His first recorded sermon, He said, "Blessed (Happy) are the poor in spirit, for theirs is the kingdom of heaven."

 Jesus follows up His words about the benefits of God's Kingdom by talking about (for lack of a better word) the laws of the Kingdom.
 I hesitate to use that word because laws typically involve restrictions, and Jesus' words could be seen that way.
 He takes basic no-no's like murder and adultery, and makes them even stricter by including anger and lust.
 He says it's not enough to love your neighbor but to also bless and do good to your enemies.
 At first glance it seems Jesus is making it impossible to enter this Kingdom.
 "Be perfect as your Heavenly Father is perfect."
 Seriously?
 Is He joking?
 No one can be like God!